Family finds 1 million copper pennies while cleaning out Los Angeles home

 Fritz and his brother were German immigrants who Reyes described as “war babies,” who understood the importance of metals and materials.

-When the United States switched from copper to zinc to press its pennies, Fritz saw an opportunity to help build generational wealth for his family.
+When the nation switched from copper to zinc to press its pennies, Fritz saw an opportunity to help build generational wealth for his family.

 Fritz, a well-known butcher who worked in Hollywood for years, would take his paychecks to the bank and purchase copper pennies, knowing their value would only go up in time.